 Canine Enforcement Unit

-The San Luis Police Department Canine unit currently consists of two police service dog teams.
-Zaza a two year female Belgium Shepherd, handled by Canine Officer D. MILLER and Rambo a two year old male Belgium Malinois handled by Canine Officer J. BONILLA.
-Both Zaza and Rambo are dual purpose service dogs and are currently certified through the National Police Canine Association (NPCA).
+The San Luis Police Department Canine unit currently consists of three police service dog teams.
+Zaza a five year female Belgium Shepherd, handled by Canine Officer Galvan, Rambo a five year old male Belgium Malinois handled by Canine Officer Miller, and Denis a five year old male German Shepard handled by Officer Vasquez.
+Denis, Zaza and Rambo are dual purpose service dogs and are currently certified through the National Police Canine Association (NPCA).

 The canine program was established in the year 2010 with the teams attending the United States Border Patrol Canine Academy in El Paso, Texas (CCEP) and the Arizona Department of Corrections Service Dog Academy.